syncfusion-content/xamarin-docs/Xamarin/SignaturePad/Getting-Started.md

 N> To know more about obtaining our components, refer to these links for [Mac](https://help.syncfusion.com/xamarin/introduction/download-and-installation/mac/) and [Windows](https://help.syncfusion.com/xamarin/introduction/download-and-installation/windows/).

-## Launching the application on each platform with SignaturePad
+## Launching the application on each platform with SfSignaturePad

 To use the Signature Pad in an application, each platform requires some additional configurations.
 The configurations vary from platform to platform and is discussed in the following sections: